SundarPillai/AngularApptestingframework/README.md

 Project structure:

-DataProvider - Contains Input data required for the application login, webpages Node_Modules - Contains all the Libraries downloaded from npm.
+DataProvider - Contains Input data required for the application login, webpages.

+Node_Modules - Contains all the Libraries downloaded from npm.

-Pages - Contains locators for different webpages
+Pages - Contains locators for different webpages.

 Tests - Contains actual jasmine test files for logging in, Choose product and adding product to cart as of now.

-Package.json - Contains dependencies like protractor info,Jasmine Html reporter, Jasmine data provider Config.js --> This file drives the project, like it contains browser details in capabilities,Seleniumaddress, Specs to run, Reporting details, OnPrepare,Oncomplete functions
+Package.json - Contains dependencies like protractor info,Jasmine Html reporter, Jasmine data provider.

+Config.js --> This file drives the project, like it contains browser details in capabilities,Seleniumaddress, Specs to run, Reporting details, OnPrepare,Oncomplete functions.

 Spec.js -->Contains the actual test case to be executed.